|Course Length:||3 Years Full-Time|

 If you are considering applying to study at Edge Hill University, the best way to gain an insight into student life is to discover our stunning campus for yourself by attending an open day.
 You can view dates and book your place at www.edgehill.ac.uk/opendays.

-You may also be interested in attending an open event at St James’ in Manchester.
+You may also be interested in attending a drop-in afternoon at St James’ in Manchester.
 You can view dates and book your place at these events, held at our Manchester city centre location, at www.edgehill.ac.uk/manchester.

 Request a Prospectus